lepetitcreole/pioneer.remote.control/README.md

 Troubleshooting
 ------------
-Error "Device has refused a new connection" :
+- Error "Network is unreachable" :
+  - connection to network has failed
+   - make sure network is available when addon starts
-	- only one telnet session can be opened on the receiver => close others applications which use telnet on the AV receiver and retry Error "Not connected" :
+  - only one telnet session can be opened on the receiver
+   - close others applications which use telnet on the AV receiver and retry
+- Error "Not connected" :
   - addon can't connect to AV receiver
-		=> check if AV receiver IP address is right and retry
+   - check if AV receiver IP address is right and retry

 Support
 ------------
-Mail : lepetitcreole@live.fr
+Email : lepetitcreole@live.fr